iBicha/playlet/PRIVACY.md

 While invidious does no data collection by default, and it is in fact built to be privacy driven, but in theory, from a playlet request it is possible to know the IP address of a user, the identifiers of watched video, and search keywords.
-In case the user is unreasonably paranoid, they can host their own Invidious instance and use it from Playlet.
+In case the user has privacy concerns, they can host their own Invidious instance and use it from Playlet.

 ## SponsorBlock